 Just want to add a warning to this blog.
 So that it will be at the top of the page.

-But it doesn’t have to be.
-If you do it right and if you’re lucky both.
-But people should be scared, if only to do it right so that they minimize reasons to be scared.
+There are ways to minimize risk, however.
+If you do cautiously and with some preperation and if you’re lucky both.
+But people should be cautious, however, if only to do it right so that they minimize risks.

-Why did we never hear from them again?
-I hate to say it but it’s likely they failed.
-Short of people who have been on drugs for a short time, coming off drugs is potentially dangerous and should be done with great caution and conservatism.
+Except for people who have been on drugs for a short time, coming off these drugs is potentially hazardous to health and should be done with great caution and conservatism.

-I have learned the hard way.
-I’m extremely ill.
-My endochronological system is shot and I have some awful sort of withdrawal syndrome.
-I am debilitated in a way I wish on no one ever.
+My autonomic system was injured and I had severe protracted withdrawal syndrome.
 This physical illness is seen again and again on both benzo and antidepressant withdrawal forums.
-The other drugs there are not big communities of people coming off of them, so it’s harder to know how common it is with the mood stabilizers and neuroleptics, but given information we can glean from smaller pools of anecdotes it can happen with those drugs too.
+The other classes of psych drugs there are not big communities of people coming off of them, so it’s harder to know how common it is with the mood stabilizers and neuroleptics, but given information we can glean from smaller pools of anecdotes it can happen with those drugs too.

-Doctors do not understand this phenomena, nor do they generally recognize it.
+Doctors, in general, do not understand this phenomena, nor do they generally recognize it.
 We must get support from one another and help educate our doctors.

 At this point I trust a doctor who tells me she doesn’t know if she can help me a whole lot more than one who thinks they know what is going on.
 The most helpful professionals in my life have been learning about this with me.
 And those who thought they could help have all hurt me.
 And I see this again and again in the groups too.
 Doctors can be our greatest allies but finding one that is humble enough to learn with us is tricky.

-Coming off of drugs is dangerous.
-It could make you crazy, or like with me, it can be physically disabling.
+Coming off of drugs is risky.
+It could make you unstable, or like with me, it can be physically disabling.

-This site offers valuable insights and resources for withdrawal, but do yourself a favor and really get into the conservative tone of it.
+This site offers valuable insights and resources for withdrawal, but please really get into the conservative tone of it.
 Don’t hurt yourself.
-Especially just because you’ve heard a few stories of people doing it stupidly and surviving it.
+Especially just because you’ve heard a few stories of people coming off quickly and surviving it.
 Just because it happens on occasion doesn’t mean it’s worth doing it that way.

 And lastly, take note.
 I did not do this in days or weeks.
 I was not reckless by any stretch of the term.
-I was on six drugs and I’ve been at it almost six years.
-Most of you are on much less.
+I was on six drugs and I took over six years to come off.
+Most folks are on much less.
 So take as much time as you need and stay functional.